Elegant and Romantic Beaded Heart Earrings: a Step-By-Step Tutorial

 Open the Eye Pin "Eye"

-Next we need to open the "eye" (plain, unwrapped loop) of the eye pin.
+Next we need to open the "eye" (open loop) of the eye pin.

-- Hold the completed top section of the dangle upside down, so the unwrapped loop (the "eye" of the eye pin) is at the top and the wrapped loop is at the bottom.
+- Hold the completed top section of the dangle upside down, so the open loop is at the top and the wrapped loop is at the bottom.

 - Using chain-nose, bent-nose or flat-nose pliers, grasp the unattached half of the loop (annotated on diagram, above).